-Once your child is 2 years old, she’s officially a toddler!
-And it can be hard not to compare your child with other toddling tots.
+Once your child is 2 years old, you officially have a toddler!
+And it can be hard not to compare your child with other toddling tots—or have other parents compare their child to yours.

-If you’re not completely sure what skills are typical at this age, check out these developmental milestones.
-You’ll get a better idea of which skills are typically expected of a 2-year-old.
-You’ll also learn if there may be developmental delays to discuss with the pediatrician.
+You may not be completely sure what skills are typical at this age, especially if this is your first child.
+Check out these developmental milestones to get a better idea of which skills are typically expected of a 2-year-old.
+Keep in mind that kids develop at different paces.
+So if your child is late to do a few of these things, don’t panic.

 This year, children may not only grow by leaps and bounds, but also learn to leap and bound!
 Expect to see big things happening with the big muscles (gross motor skills), as well as development in small muscle movement (fine motor skills).